H3RSKO/SerialContributor/README.md

 In the chromium window, click the "check spelling and grammar" button on the bottom of the page, and the website will highlight any typos or grammatical errors!

+-- Note --
+The first thing listed in the spellchecker is the project's github url.
+`url: https://github.com/996.ICU`.
+This gives quick access if you want to double check a typo or navigate to their page to correct one.

 When you are done scanning through a readme, just close the chromium window and move on to the next one.
 When all three are complete, just go back to the second tab and hit enter.
 It will then open the next three windows.